hydroxyhelium/PyMDP/README.md

 - [x] Implementation of a DP algorithm for calculating non-stationary Optimal Policy in case of finite horizon.
 - [ ] Implementation of a value-iteration algorithm for Optimal Policy calculation in case of infinite horizon.
 - [ ] using multithreading and parrallel computing for calculations of Optimal Policy.
+- [ ] Test cases to verify correctness